 To help ensure safe practices at home and on the range, make these gun handling principles your own, and they will become natural habits whenever you handle a firearm.
-The ADTA observes and enforces these principles at all ADTA events, from demonstrations to dry practice events to live fire events, and we're glad to help new shooters get started.
+The ADTA observes and enforces these principles at all ADTA events, from demonstrations to dry practice events to live fire events.

 1. Treat every gun as if it is loaded.

 Even if you're absolutely certain a gun is unloaded, still follow these rules for safe gun handling.
 You want these rules to be natural habits; holding yourself to them each and every time helps make them so.

 2. Keep your gun pointed in a safe direction.